kairoje/budgeteers-server/README.md

 # Description

 Budgeteer is a budget app designed to allow people to take control of their finances.
-With Budgeteer, users can create custom budget categories and add items to these categories, allowing them to  monitor their income, expenses, and financial goals.
+With Budgeteer, users can create custom budget categories and add expenses to these categories, allowing them to  monitor their income, expenses, and financial goals.

 # User Stories